 Thirdly, the cover image relates to a letter contribution that reflects upon the Christianity, spiritually and social impact of a renowned doctor in Australia’s history and who was a recipient of the Medal of the Order of Australia (OAM) for services to medicine and the community.
 The cover image’s star trails and Gold Coast walking path are representative of this celebrated medical professional since he was not only an avid amateur astronomer, but also has a Gold Coast walking path, adjacent to one of Australia’s best known surf lifesaving clubs, named in his honour and which serves as a legacy to his internationally recognised cardiac rehabilitation program.

-Our Chief Editor has again taken the lead by offering the above letter (together with a very special guest collaborator) for its significant social message and to provide another example of a contribution type and standard suitable for future issues.
-The collaborator on the letter is in fact a descendent of the renowned showcased doctor and has generously provided related historical documents/photographs and personal Family reflections.
-Members of the editorial team will continue to offer such contribution type examples, however not just for example sake but also as a matter of routine, since we intend to regularly complement feature papers with a range of engaging shorter articles.
+Our Chief Editor has again taken the lead by offering the above-described letter (together with a special guest collaborator) for its significant social message and to provide another example of a contribution type and standard suitable for future issues.
+Members of the editorial team will continue to offer such examples, however not just for example sake but also as a matter of routine, since we intend to regularly complement feature papers with a range of engaging supplementary articles.

-Finally, the second issue’s editorial would be amiss without a concluding comment of deep appreciation for the generosity of external contributors in providing materials such as photographs for articles and the issue’s cover image – the contributors’ selfless giving for no personal reward but simply to help the journal is truly inspiring and such willingness offers much encouragement for the journal’s future success.
+Finally, this second issue’s editorial would be amiss without a concluding comment of deep appreciation for the generosity of external and collaborating contributors in donating materials such as: photographs for articles and the issue’s cover image, and informative communications (including from a Family member of the renowned Australian doctor featured in our letter) – the contributors’ selfless giving for no personal reward but simply to help the journal is truly inspiring, and such willingness offers much encouragement for the journal’s future success.

 << go back to Contents of Vol 1 Issue 2